The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and

-\section{INTRODUCTION}
+\section{Introduction}

 In the framework of risk assessment in nuclear accident analysis, best-estimate computer codes are increasingly used to understand, model and predict physical phenomena and, ultimately, estimate safety margins.
-These codes, or numerical simulators, take a large number of input parameters characterizing the phenomenon under study or related to its physical and numerical modeling.
+These codes (also known as ``numerical simulators'') usually take a large number of input parameters driving the phenomenon of interest or related to its physical and numerical modeling.
 The available information about some of these parameters is often limited or uncertain.
-The uncertainties come mainly from the lack of knowledge about the underlying physics and about the characterization of the input parameters of the model (e.g., due to the lack of experimental data) \cite{baczha19}.
-There are also additional sources of uncertainty arising from the particular choice of the accidental scenario being considered.
-These input parameters, and consequently the simulator output, are thus uncertain.
-In this context, it is essential to take into account the uncertainties tainting the results of computer simulations.
-This constitutes a major step for safety studies and is referred to as uncertainty propagation of numerical models and called BEPU (``Best-Estimate Plus Uncertainty'') in nuclear safety analysis \cite{wil13,baczha19}.
+The uncertainties come mainly from the lack of knowledge about the underlying physics and about the characterization of the input parameters of the model (e.g., due to the lack of experimental data) \cite{baczha20}.
+Other additional sources of uncertainty can be considered such as the choice of a particular accident scenario.
+All these input parameters, and consequently the simulator output, are uncertain.
+In this context, it is essential to take the uncertainties tainting the results of computer simulations into account \cite{maysor89}.
+This major step for safety studies is referred to as ``uncertainty quantification of numerical models'' \cite{smi14} in the statistical community and is called ``Best-Estimate Plus Uncertainty'' (BEPU) in nuclear safety analysis \cite{wil13,serhop14}.